larytet/MyPerfectThings/open-space-planning.md

 # AC

 Apparently it is impossible to change the direction of the air flow.
-I feel how the cold air dries my eyes.
+I feel how the air freeze drying my eyes.
 My hands are getting uncomfortably cold.
 Dry and cold.
 Am I dead?
 Am I dying?
 Oh, I get it - this is AC.
 Usually the AC openings can be directed or partially closed.
 Not it in this case.
 Should I cover the outlets with nylon?
 Should I wear a full face motorcycle helmet and winter gloves?
 Good distribution of the cold air is tricky and expensive to do.
 The installation reminds me walkin coolers and London tube.
 Meanwhile a hood almost saves the day.

 # Open space